evangoad/evangoad.github.io/resume/index.md

 June 2012 – June 2015

-- Rails and PostgreSQL optimization, including memory efficiency and optimization of high throughput queries
+- Memory efficiency in Rails and PostgreSQL optimization for high demand web services
 - On call during downtime, assisted in mitigating several production emergencies
 - Lead developer for
   - RESTful web service responsible for saving and retrieving "drawing markup"
-  - Custom report projects, optimizing existing database tables to handle highly customizable queries
+  - Custom report projects, optimizing existing database tables to handle variety of queries
 - Assisted in 2 framework upgrades: Rails 2 to Rails 3, and Rails 3 to Rails 4

 ## Software Engineer Intern at Procore Technologies

 February 2012 – June 2012

-- Saw projects through from start to finish, such as adding filters to many existing reports
+- Saw projects through from start to finish, one being a unified filter UI for many existing web reports
 - Quickly adapted to working with Rails, Ruby, CSS, Javascript

 ## Contracted Lead Engineer at Los Angeles Closeout Center